SalahAlawneh/reading-notes/Read: 04 - Structure web pages with HTML.md

   5. article
 1. whats nav?
 1. <p>: paragraph
-1. general form of how html look like:
+1. general form of how html look like.